bowers-illinois-edu/bowershansen-CI-course/syllabus/2026/schedule.md

 Day 5: Tom; more on Fisherian inference and/or covariance adjustment in randomized experiments for both Neymanian and Fisherian inference

 Section 3: Estimation and inference in imperfect randomized experiments (noncompliance and attrition) (Data application, Albertson and Lawrence, 2009)
-Day 6: Ben: Noncompliance, Bloom estimator
+Day 6: Tom: Noncompliance, Bloom estimator
 Day 7: Jake: Noncompliance and IV (Rosenbaum-style); attrition

 Section 4: Observational studies (Data application: Cerda et al, 2012)